Advertisement

 Did you know?

-In 1880, by the time she was just 7 years old, in October, the "Blizzard of 1880" began in North America - considered the most severe winter ever known in the US.
+In 1880, Anne was only 7 years old when in October, the "Blizzard of 1880" began in North America - considered the most severe winter ever known in the US.
 Many areas were snowbound throughout the whole winter, which was made famous in Laura Ingalls Wilder's book The Long Winter.

 ADVERTISEMENT BY ANCESTRY.COM